decentraland/l2-airdrop/README.md

 - [Opensea](#opensea): download all the address from an opensea collection
 - [POAP](#poap): download all the address from a list of events ids
 - [Rarible](#rarible): download all the address from a rarible item
+- [Tutorial](#tutorial): watch a beginner's video tutorial by DOCTORdripp on how to use this script

 &nbsp;